vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Doc/StochSEQ.md

 ## TRANSFORMERS

-Certainly!
 Transformers are a powerful architecture for sequence modeling tasks, including multi-step predictions in applications like the TFBIND experiment for DNA binding predictions.
 Below, I will provide a detailed explanation of how transformers fit into this multi-step prediction scenario, including architecture, mechanisms, and examples.

 ### Overview of Transformers